Education Jobs

 Special Needs Education (SNE) Teacher – Inclusive Unit (3 positions)

-Openings: 3 positions Location: Nairobi Overview: Our client is looking for Special Needs Teachers to support learners with ASD, ADHD, and mild-to-moderate learning disabilities in an inclusive unit.
-You’ll create IEPs, coordinate therapists, and train mainstream teachers on accommodations.
-The unit aims for dignified inclusion, measurable progress, and family trust.
+Openings: 3 positions Location: Nairobi Overview: Join a team that believes every learner deserves dignity, tailored support, and measurable growth.
+As one of three Special Needs Teachers, you’ll work with learners with ASD, ADHD, and mild-to-moderate learning disabilities, designing Individualized Education Plans (IEPs) that translate assessment into actionable progress.
+Your days blend instruction, observation, and collaboration, helping each child thrive academically, socially, and emotionally.
+Our client values educators who are empathetic yet sharp, able to coordinate therapists, run pull-out sessions, and advise mainstream teachers on accommodations without slowing down the broader classroom flow.
+You’ll ensure behavior plans, assistive technology, and sensory-friendly routines are not just on paper but actively shaping learning experiences.
+Collaboration extends beyond the classroom: you’ll partner with caregivers through training sessions and support groups, fostering trust and equipping families with strategies to reinforce learning at home.
+Safety, de-escalation, and dignity are non-negotiables.
+Your leadership ensures the unit remains inclusive, respectful, and structured.
+Success here is tangible.
+IEP goal attainment, attendance, caregiver and teacher satisfaction, and reduced incidents measure your impact, while your guidance sets the standard for inclusion across the school.
+This is a role where compassion meets measurable outcomes, giving you visibility, purpose, and influence on young lives.
 Key Responsibilities: - Conduct assessments; develop and review IEPs each term. - Deliver individualized instruction and small-group pull-outs. - Train mainstream teachers on accommodations and behavior plans. - Coordinate therapists (OT, speech); track goals and notes. - Manage safeguarding, de-escalation, and sensory-friendly routines. - Run caregiver training and support groups.
 Education & Experience: - B.Ed Special Needs or B.Ed + SNE certification; 3+ years in SNE.
 Skills & Tools: - Behavior plans, assistive tech, documentation, empathy, collaboration.
 KPIs: - IEP goal attainment, attendance, teacher/caregiver satisfaction, and incident reduction.
 Compensation (Kenya): KES 90,000–150,000 + IEP outcome bonus.
 Client estimates vary with credentials and experience.
 Benefits: - Medical, CPD in SNE, therapy room resources.
 Growth Path: - SNE Lead → Inclusion Coordinator → Student Support Services Head.
 Ideal hierarchy and promotion cycle.

 K sh 90,000 – 150,000 gross / month